-Our secondary glazing units create a robust internal window system that is designed to last.
-If you are considering secondary glazing as a temporary measure because you may consider changing the windows in the next couple of years, we would urge you to find a way to fully replace the windows rather than a temporary solution now with the additional cost of replacing windows in a short time.
+Our secondary glazing units create a robust internal window system designed to last.
+If you are considering secondary glazing as a temporary measure because you may consider changing the windows in the next couple of years, we urge you to find a way to fully replace the windows.
+This would be cheaper than paying for a temporary solution now with the additional cost of replacing windows within a short time.

 We are happy to take the time to consider your options with you.
 Call us on 02920 650 854 to book an appointment or pop into our Cardiff showroom.

 The cost of installing secondary glazing depends on the size and shape of your windows, how they open, how many windows you need and the type of material you choose.

 Our secondary glazing comes fully glazed with 4mm toughened safety glass as standard.
 For larger units and premium results, upgrading to 6mm glass is recommended.
 Specialist glass options are also possible.
 These include acoustic or security laminated, tinted for privacy and some decorative options.

 We don't charge for quotes and there is no obligation so feel free to call us to arrange for us to measure.
 You can also bring rough measurements into the showroom if you prefer.

 Installing Secondary Glazing.

 Most houses have windows with window sills and reveals that secondary glazing can fit into.
 Older buildings may have windows that are flush with the wall, so the secondary glazing will need to be face fixed.
 This can be done by fixing directly to the wall or with a timber subframe.

 This is the most popular and effective way of adding an acoustic window to your home.
 A 100-150mm cavity between the primary window and secondary glazing ensures increased acoustic performance while also reducing sound transmission.
 Secondary frames are installed by fixing sideways through the aluminium (and timber) sub-frame, directly into the walls of the window reveal.